-Suffolks were first exported to the USA & Australia in the 1880s & to New Zealand in 1913.
-Today they are found throughout the world.
+Suffolks were first exported to Australia in the 1880s (but not registered until 1904), the USA & Canada in 1888, South Africa 1896 and New Zealand in 1913.
+Today the breed is found throughout the world.

 The Suffolk Sheep Society is now based in Ballymena, Northern Ireland.